Skip to content

 The paper shredding business is providing the service of securely and permanently destroying outdated paper documents.
 An entrepreneur living in a city or suburban, having a network with business houses can start this recycling business with substantial capital investment.

 Even in this electronic age, there are still things that will be in paper form.
 Recorded documents and legal papers are still required to have a pen and ink signature.
 Every document has a different holding time.
-Important paper documents must first be shredded as they may contain confidential business, employee, or customer information before throwing it into the bin.
+Important paper documents must first be shredded as they may contain confidential business, employee, or customer information before being thrown into the bin.

 Here is a paper shredding business plan guide for beginners: